The colors of your youth will one day fade

 With musings mixed, no providence to bring

-Save hollow conquests etched on crumbling throne.
+Save hollow conquests etched on crumbling stone.

 How many consort princes have bowed down